 Namaste- "The love and light in me sees and honors the love and light in you."
 It is used as a form of greeting or to express gratitude, especially to your teacher.

-Sivasana- (pronounced "shi-vah-sana) This is a final resting posture, letting all the work you have done during class absorb into your body.
+Sivasana- (pronounced "shi-vah-sah-na) This is a final posture, a resting posture that allows all the work you have done during class absorb into your body.
 It is symbolic of renewal.
 During Sivasana, your shoulders or feet might be massaged by the teacher.

 Vinyasa- Sanskrit word that means "the connection between breath and movement."